Danial-Zafar/ny-top-stories/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build
+## Build in development mode
+Run `npm i` to install the dependencies

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Run `ng serve` to run the application

+Run `npm run doc` to generate doc

+## Optional
+In order to pass JWT tokken in every NY API call, do the following steps

+Go to `app.module.ts` and uncomment
+For window `win+r` and paste this if you use chrome `hrome.exe --user-data-dir="C://Chrome dev session" --disable-web-security`

 ## Running unit tests